aimug-org/alc-docs/main-docs/docs/dec-2024/showcase-and-mixer.md

 ### 🚀 LAB - Edge Computing using Gradio and Cloudflare
 **Time: 6:40 - 7:25 PM**
+**Presenter: Karim Lalani**

-An in-depth exploration of edge computing capabilities using Gradio and Cloudflare, demonstrating how to build and deploy efficient AI applications at the edge.
+Join Karim Lalani for an in-depth exploration of edge computing capabilities using Gradio and Cloudflare, demonstrating how to build and deploy efficient AI applications at the edge.
 Lab materials are available in our [documentation](/docs/dec-2024/gradio-edge-computing-lab) and [GitHub repository](https://github.com/aimug-org/austin_langchain/tree/main/labs/LangChain_111).

 ### 💻 Building a Full-Stack App in Five Days: Lessons Learned and Best Practices Pipelines
 **Time: 7:30 - 7:55 PM**

-A comprehensive look at rapid application development, covering:
+Join Ricky Pirruccio for an in-depth look at building a marina management system in just five days.
+Learn about rapid application development using Next.js, Supabase, and Cloudflare Workers.
+Full presentation details available in our [documentation](/docs/dec-2024/full-stack-app-five-days).

+Key topics include:
+- Modern tech stack implementation
+- Real-time features and email notifications
-- Development strategies
+- Development strategies and best practices
-- Pipeline optimization
-- Best practices for quick iteration
-- Real-world challenges and solutions
+- Live demonstration of the application

 ##### Wrap-Up and Transition (7:55 - 8:00 PM)
 Brief closing remarks and transition to the after-party